mrSnow-tr/PortaLink/README.md

 # ⚠️ Important: Public URL ≠ Private URL

-A PortaLink URL is intended to be reachable from the public internet.
+A Sharelink URL is intended to be reachable from the public internet.

 Do not assume that because the original resource is private: